Hurt at Work? Learn About Wrongful Termination Due to a Work Injury

 • The termination is in close proximity the worker’s release to full duty.
 It is not required that the reason for termination and the worker’s work injury are connected.

 If any of these scenarios have happened after your work injury, you may have a claim wrongful termination claim against your employer.

 An employer can terminate an injured worker so long as it has good cause, which has been interpreted to mean many things.
 Reasonable cause has been determined by the courts as termination for a business reason, such as cost reduction or labor force reduction.
 It is important to know the reason for the termination and the terminated worker should request for a copy of his or her employee file to make sure that the same reason or reasons were documented in the employee file.
 An employer is obligated to offer any available job within the injured worker’s restrictions.
 An employer is not required to hold a job for the injured worker indefinitely after the work injury and, therefore, may terminate the injured worker.
 However, an employer cannot simply rehire an injured worker, and then fire that worker afterwards.
 Additionally, an employer cannot fire or discriminate an injured worker due to his or her disability, but this is beyond the scope of this discussion.

 Contact Hawks Quindel

 If you believe you may have been unreasonably refused rehiring after being hurt at work, you may be entitled to up to one year’s wages.
 If you have suffered a work injury and are concerned about wrongful termination, contact an experienced worker’s compensation attorney at Hawks Quindel for a free consultation.
 We help injured workers throughout the state of Wisconsin.
-Both of our offices have Hmong and Spanish speaking attorneys.
+Our offices have Spanish speaking attorneys.